anitabee/exploring-go/hello-protobuf/README.md

 ## This is an example using Protocol Buffers in Go language

+### Install `protoc` protobuf compiler and `protoc-gen-go` plugin

-Install protobuf compiler (which is a standalone binary named protoc) and plugin `protoc-gen-go` requried by `protoc` compiler to generate Go code.
+* Protobuf compiler is a standalone binary named protoc</br>
+* `protoc-gen-go` is requried by `protoc` compiler to generate Go code</br>

 ` $ go get -v -u github.com/golang/protobuf/{proto,protoc-gen-go} `

-If you are having issues with binary not found on your system make sure that you add both GOPATH and GOROOT in PATH.
+If you are having issues with binary not found on your system make sure that both GOPATH and GOROOT are added to PATH.
 Also check following [issue](https://github.com/golang/protobuf/issues/795) for more details.

+### Create .porto data structure

-Once protoc binary is available in terminal we can create *.proto data definition; in this case that is message.proto file:
+Once protoc binary is installed we can create *.proto data definition; in this case that is message.proto file:

 ```go
 syntax="proto3";